PaddlePaddle/PaddleDetection/deploy/pphuman/README_en.md

 # PP-Human— a Real-Time Pedestrian Analysis Tool

 PP-Human serves as the first open-source tool of real-time pedestrian anaylsis relying on the PaddlePaddle deep learning framework.
 Versatile and efficient in deployment, it has been used in various senarios.
-PP-Human offers many input options, including image/single-camera video/multi-camera video, and covers multi-object tracking, attribute recognition, and behavior analysis.
+PP-Human offers many input options, including image/single-camera video/multi-camera video, and covers multi-object tracking, attribute recognition, and action recognition.
 PP-Human can be applied to intelligent traffic, the intelligent community, industiral patrol, and so on.
 It supports server-side deployment and TensorRT acceleration，and even can achieve real-time analysis on the T4 server.

 ## I. Environment Preparation